saipreetham/Coursera-ELE475/Problem-Set-1.md

 ### d)

+> Show the timing of this instruction sequence for the 5-stage RISC pipeline with full forwarding and bypassing hardware.
+Use a pipeline timing chart like that shown in Figure C.5.
+Assume that the branch is handled by predicting it as taken.
+If all memory references take 1 cycle, how many cycles does this loop take to execute?

 Almost the same case as "c", but the "taken" prediction does the `LD` to be the next instruction in the pipeline.

 ![Problem-3d](https://github.com/MarcioJales/Coursera-ELE475/blob/master/problem-3d.png)

+### e)

+Unclear to me.

+### f)